georgechichirau/georgechichirau.github.io/aboutme.md

 Within these areas, I have academic expertise on the following topics:

 • Urban rail transit development.
-I began compiling the IDURC (International Database of Urban Rail Costs) to have data for my own research, and gathered colleagues under the umbrella of the Institute for Urban Rail Studies to ensure its expansion.
+I began compiling the IDURC (International Database of Urban Rail Costs) to have data for my own research (*dataset currently offline*).

 • Applying the [Rail + Property model](https://www.mckinsey.com/industries/capital-projects-and-infrastructure/our-insights/the-rail-plus-property-model) for funding urban transit (institutional investigations using systems thinking).